-Before I left her, she gave my soul a hug.
+Before I left her, she hugged my soul.
 “I am so blessed to have my daughter.
 My husband died many years ago.
 My other children are all grown and moved on with their lives, because of her, I am not alone.
-She gives me reason to get up in the morning.
+She gives me a reason to get up in the morning.
 She is the reason I remember to eat, to live and be happy.
 I am so blessed.
 God knew exactly what he was doing when he gave her to me.”

 Peg was exactly what my heart needed.